 S.I.
-No. 217 of 2009
+No. 224 of 2009

-EMPLOYMENT REGULATION ORDER [CATERING JOINT LABOUR COMMITTEE (FOR THE AREAS OTHER THAN THE AREAS KNOWN UNTIL 1ST JANUARY, 1994 AS THE COUNTY BOROUGH OF DUBLIN AND THE BOROUGH OF DUN LAOGHAIRE)], 2009
+EMPLOYMENT REGULATION ORDER [CATERING JOINT LABOUR COMMITTEE (FOR THE AREAS KNOWN UNTIL 1ST JANUARY, 1994 AS THE COUNTY BOROUGH OF DUBLIN AND THE BOROUGH OF DUN LAOGHAIRE)], 2009

-EMPLOYMENT REGULATION ORDER [CATERING JOINT LABOUR COMMITTEE (FOR THE AREAS OTHER THAN THE AREAS KNOWN UNTIL 1ST JANUARY, 1994 AS THE COUNTY BOROUGH OF DUBLIN AND THE BOROUGH OF DUN LAOGHAIRE)], 2009
+EMPLOYMENT REGULATION ORDER [CATERING JOINT LABOUR COMMITTEE (FOR THE AREAS KNOWN UNTIL 1ST JANUARY, 1994 AS THE COUNTY BOROUGH OF DUBLIN AND THE BOROUGH OF DUN LAOGHAIRE)], 2009

-WHEREAS the Labour Court (hereinafter called "the Court"), pursuant to the provisions of the Industrial Relations Acts, 1946-2004, made an Employment Regulation Order dated 12th May, 2008 (S.I.
-No. 142 of 2008) (hereinafter called "the said Order") fixing the statutory minimum rates of remuneration and regulating the statutory conditions of employment of workers in relation to whom the Catering Joint Labour Committee (for the areas other than the areas known until 1st January, 1994 as the County Borough of Dublin and the Borough of Dun Laoghaire) (hereinafter called "the Committee") operates.
+WHEREAS the Labour Court (hereinafter called "the Court"), pursuant to the provisions of the Industrial Relations Acts, 1946-2004, made an Employment Regulation Order dated 15th May, 2007 (S.I.
+No. 228 of 2007) (hereinafter called "the said Order") fixing the statutory minimum rates of remuneration and regulating the statutory conditions of employment of workers in relation to whom the Catering Joint Labour Committee (for the areas known until 1st January, 1994 as the County Borough of Dublin and the Borough of Dun Laoghaire) (hereinafter called "the Committee") operates.